Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/circlet-of-human-perfection-wdmm.md

 aliases: ["Circlet of Human Perfection"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-30
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+30"
 ---
 # Circlet of Human Perfection
 *Other, uncommon (requires attunement by a humanoid)*